 Apply scientific principles, method and knowledge to clinical practice and research.
 Proficiently search for and critically analyse literature and use evidence-based medicine to influence clinical decision-making.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
-Compulsory formative literature review (BVM1) & Research Project (BVM4/5) Explain how knowledge of the veterinary business environment influences the practice, its team, its clients, marketing and financial management Professional Studies Strand, some clinical rotations Communicate effectively with the public, colleagues and other professionals both verbally and in writing; including constructing and updating clinical records and correspondence, using appropriate terminology for the audience concerned.
-Professional Studies strand, clinical rotations Explain the principles and behaviours that underpin professionalism, teamwork and ethical decision-making (judgement) and apply these in a veterinary setting.
+Research Project (BVM4/5) • Explain how knowledge of the veterinary business environment influences the practice, its team, its clients, marketing and financial management Professional Studies Strand, some clinical rotations • Communicate effectively with the public, colleagues and other professionals both verbally and in writing; including constructing and updating clinical records and correspondence, using appropriate terminology for the audience concerned.
+Professional Studies strand, clinical rotations • Explain the principles and behaviours that underpin professionalism, teamwork and ethical decision-making (judgement) and apply these in a veterinary setting.
 Professional Studies strand, clinical rotations Engage in life-long learning and self- reflection to improve overall competence.
 Recognise professional limits and seek support when needed.
 Integrated course so developed and assessed in all strands.
-Integrated assessment is on a yearly basis, not strand basis.
-Be able to cope with incomplete information and effectively use information services and information technology.
+Integrated assessment is on a yearly basis, not strand basis. • Be able to cope with incomplete information and effectively use information services and information technology.
 Integrated course so developed and assessed in all strands.
 Integrated assessment is on a yearly basis, not strand basis.
 Explain fundamental scientific, pharmacological and medical principles that underpin veterinary medicine Integrated course so developed and assessed in all strands.
-Integrated assessment is on a yearly basis, not strand basis.
-Use the principles of anaesthesia to suggest and safely perform an anaesthetic plan, from carrying out an anaesthetic risk assessment through to patient recovery.
+Integrated assessment is on a yearly basis, not strand basis. • Use the principles of anaesthesia to suggest and safely perform an anaesthetic plan, from carrying out an anaesthetic risk assessment through to patient recovery.
 Principles of Science Strand, Clinical rotations Understand the relationship between productivity, production systems and economics PMVPH strand, Clinical rotations 25.
-Teaching/learning methods Approximate total number of hours (BVetMed, Accelerated BVetMed) These figures may differ during the COVID-19 pandemic Lectures 770, 576 Practical Classes 105, 98 Clinical Rotations 28 weeks (not possible to specify hours) Seminars Not relevant - counted as lectures
+Teaching/learning methods Approximate total number of hours (BVetMed, Accelerated BVetMed) These figures may differ during the COVID-19 pandemic Lectures 576 Practical Classes 98 Clinical Rotations 28 weeks (not possible to specify hours) Seminars Not relevant - counted as lectures Tutorials Graduate Year - 12 Year 3 - 6 Year 4 - 2

-Tutorials Year 1 - 11 Year 2 - 8 Graduate - 12 Year 3 - 6 Year 4 - 2 Directed Learning Sessions 163,117 26.
-Assessment methods Percentage of total assessment load Coursework Year 1 - compulsory formative essay Year 2 - 20% Graduate year 0% Year 3 - 20% Year 4 - 0% Year 5 - Research Project 2 is a standalone piece of course work (Finals Part III) but is not a defined percentage of Finals assessment Written Exams Year 1 - 100% Year 2 - 80% Graduate year - 100% Year 3 - 80% Year 4 - 100% Final year - not possible to calculate as "Finals" is split into 3 parts: Part 1 include IMR, EMS, OSCEs and DOPS.
+Directed Learning Sessions 117 26.
+Assessment methods Percentage of total assessment load Coursework Graduate year 0% Year 3 - 20% Year 4 - 0% Year 5 - Research Project 2 is a standalone piece of course work (Finals Part III) but is not a defined percentage of Finals assessment Written Exams Graduate year - 100% Year 3 - 80% Year 4 - 100% Final year - "Finals" is split into 3 parts: Part 1 include IMR, EMS, OSCEs and DOPS.
 Part 2 Finals is the written exam and Part 3 is the RP2